 File menu shows all userspace files on the router.
-It is possible to see and edit file content or delete file. file creation is not possible from this menu.
-If RouterOS ".npk" package is uploaded, the file menu will also show package specific information, for example architecture, build date and time, etc.
+It is possible to see and edit file content or delete file.
+File creation is possible starting from RouterOS 7.9beta2.
+If RouterOS ".npk" package is uploaded, the file menu will also show package-specific information, for example, architecture, build date and time, etc.

 If the device has a directory named "flash" in its file list, then files which you want to be kept after the system reboot/power cycle must be stored within it.
 As anything outside of it is kept within a RAM disk and will be lost upon reboot.
 This does not include .npk upgrade files as they will be applied by the upgrade process before the system discards the RAM drive content.

-For multicore devices with a NAND flash memory (e.g. CCR series routers, RB4011iGS), RouterOS uses a write-back which will cache file changes into RAM memory instead of writing them straight away into flash media.
+For multi core devices with a NAND flash memory (e.g. CCR series routers, RB4011iGS), RouterOS uses a write-back that will cache file changes into RAM memory instead of writing them straight away into flash media.
 The file changes will be stored on the flash when it is absolutely necessary, the writing can be delayed by up to 40 seconds.
 This helps to reduce CPU cycles which results in better performance.
-However, this can cause empty or zero-length files when a device experience a sudden power loss, because files were not fully saved on a flash.
+However, this can cause empty or zero-length files when a device experiences a sudden power loss, because files were not fully saved on a flash.

 If The Dude and user-manager are installed on the router, then the system backup will not contain configuration from these services.
 Therefore additional care should be taken to save a configuration from these services, for example, configuration export.

 System's backups contain sensitive information about your device and its configuration, always consider encrypting the backup file and keeping the backup file in a safe place.

 Note that we use "/flash/ "before the actual backup name on the devices with flash memory.
 As stated above, backups saved outside the flash folder will be deleted after a reboot or power cycle: